hrishiksh/hash/README.md

 - This project is written in [Golang](https://go.dev/).
 - The beautiful TUI (Terminal User Interface) is made using [BubbleTea](https://github.com/charmbracelet/bubbletea), [Bubbles](https://github.com/charmbracelet/bubbles) and [Lipgloss](https://github.com/charmbracelet/lipgloss).
-- [Bcrypt](https://pkg.go.dev/golang.org/x/crypto/bcrypt) is used for generating the Salt
+- [Bcrypt](https://pkg.go.dev/golang.org/x/crypto/bcrypt) (a hash function) is used to generate the Salt.
-- [PBKDF2](https://pkg.go.dev/golang.org/x/crypto/pbkdf2) is used to generate the Secret Key
+- [PBKDF2](https://pkg.go.dev/golang.org/x/crypto/pbkdf2) (a key derivation function) is used to generate the Secret Key.
 - [Nacl Secretbox](https://pkg.go.dev/golang.org/x/crypto/nacl/secretbox) is used to symmetrically encrypt the password.
-- All the password are [Hex encoded](https://pkg.go.dev/encoding/hex) before storing on the Database
+- All the password are [Hex encoded](https://pkg.go.dev/encoding/hex) before storing on the Database.
 - [Sqlite](https://github.com/mattn/go-sqlite3) is used to store the encrypted passwords.

 ## Build this project in your machine